Medical Social Worker Resume Example

 Start by highlighting your career profile, then list your work history, education, and skills.
 Formatting matters, too-clear layout and error-free writing help you stand out.

-Your resume profile is the first thing hiring managers read, so you want it to pop.
+Your resume profile is the first thing hiring managers read, so you want it to pop—and pairing it with a strong cover letter can really set you apart.
 I always keep mine to about three or four sentences-short and punchy works best.

 Focus on your biggest wins.
 Mention years of experience, any licenses, and areas like mental health, crisis intervention, or Medicaid navigation.
 This helps recruiters see your strengths fast.